joao-frohlich/cpython/Doc/reference/datamodel.rst

 for more details.

 .. versionchanged:: 3.9
-   Evaluating :data:`NotImplemented` in a boolean context was deprecated.

-.. versionchanged:: 3.14
-   Evaluating :data:`NotImplemented` in a boolean context now raises a :exc:`TypeError`.
+   Evaluating :data:`NotImplemented` in a boolean context is deprecated.
+While it currently evaluates as true, it will emit a :exc:`DeprecationWarning`.
-   It previously evaluated to :const:`True` and emitted a :exc:`DeprecationWarning` since Python 3.9.
+   It will raise a :exc:`TypeError` in a future version of Python.

 Ellipsis